1 Overview of special provision

 3 Application procedure for the special provision

-It is necessary to file a return for gift tax by attaching the following documents:
+It is necessary to file a gift tax return attached with the following documents:

-(1) Family register or an extract of the family register created within ten days from the date of receiving the donation.
+(1) A transcript or extract of the family register issued after 10 days have passed since the date of receiving the donation.

-(2) A copy of the supplementary family register created within ten days from the date of receiving the donation.
+A copy of the supplementary family register issued after 10 days have passed since the date of receiving the donation.

-(3) Certificate of registered information of residential property and other documents that certify that the recipient has acquired a residential property.
+(3) Certificate of registered information of residential property or other documents that certify that the recipient has acquired a residential property.

-Documents for evaluating the residential property (certificate of fixed asset evaluation, etc.,) is required in addition to the above documents, if the recipient has received residential property rather than money.
+We ask the recipient to submit documents such as an evaluation statement, etc. evaluating the residential property in addition to the above documents, if the recipient has received the residential property, not money.

 [For those who need certificate of registered information (Notice from the Legal Affairs Bureau)]